- Keith Arnatt 1930–2008

-I have decided to go to the Tate Gallery next Friday 1971 consists of five panels – two introductory panels which present the work’s title in different contexts as a statement and as a ‘statement operative as art-work’, which are then followed by a black and white photograph of a back view of Arnatt as he walks up the front steps of the entrance to the Tate Gallery on Millbank, seemingly acting out the decision that both statements declare.
-This is in turn followed by two panels that deploy writings by the philosophers Jack W. Meiland, A. Kenny and Brice Noel Fleming that describe the relation between decision and intention.
-Arnatt uses these textual fragments to proffer an explanation of what it might mean philosophically if a stated intention is not then carried out or acted on, where ‘a statement of intention is false’ and, if in such a respect ‘we do not suppose that a man is or even can be mistaken about his intentions’, then ‘another mark of the concept of intention is that a man can lie about them’.
+I Have Decided to Go to the Tate Gallery Next Friday 1971 is a work that questions the difference between intention and decision.
+It first appeared as a double page spread in the magazine Studio International (vol.181, no.933, May 1971, pp.208–9) .
+The left-hand page contains writings by the philosophers Jack W. Meiland, A. Kenny and Brice Noel Fleming that describe the relation between decision and intention; the right-hand page is filled with a black and white photograph of a back view of Keith Arnatt as he walks up the front steps of the entrance to the Tate Gallery on London’s Millbank, seemingly enacting the work’s title.
+The version of the work in the Tate collection consists of two panels that contain the philosophical texts and a photographic panel showing the same image that had been published in Studio International, but not cropped as much.
+In addition there are two alternative panels that can act as a caption for the work – these present the work’s title in different contexts as a statement and as a ‘statement operative as art-work’.
+The text panels and photograph, taken together, act out the decision that either title-statement declares.
+The philosophical texts are used here by Arnatt to proffer an explanation of what it might mean if a stated intention is not then carried out or acted on, where ‘a statement of intention is false’ and, if in such a respect ‘we do not suppose that a man is or even can be mistaken about his intentions’, then ‘another mark of the concept of intention is that a man can lie about them’.
 Arnatt was consistent in positioning his work somewhere between knowing, believing and seeing.
 The direction taken by the text puts the previously imagined clear-cut nature of the photographic image into question.

 Seven Exhibitions, exhibition catalogue, Tate Gallery, London 1972.